malramsay64/personal_site/content/post/scraping_data_from_facebook.md

 Note that the `tables` package is also a requirement for this code snippet to work.

-This is my first foray into extracting data from websites for use in data analysis.
+This is my first foray into scraping websites for data analysis which is surprisingly simple with the appropriate tools.
-With the appropriate tools,
-putting together a simple application is relatively painless.
-The biggest issue I encountered in this project was working out how to get a Facebook authentication token.
+The biggest issue I encountered in this project was trying to understand the Facebook authentication tokens.
+While this is a simple example, it can easily be extended for different use cases.

 [graph-api]: https://developers.facebook.com/docs/graph-api